bhrutledge/exploring-venv/slides.md

 ???

 - More concretely
-- Let's define a couple things
+- Let's define a couple of those terms

 --